gvincenta/full-stack-developer-challenge/README.md

 ## Validation
 For simplicity, form is validated only after hitting 'Add' button.
 # Github Branches
-To avoid confusions with other candidates' responses, each branch I have worked onis prefixed with 'gilbert-'.
+To avoid confusions with other candidates' responses, each branch I have worked on is prefixed with 'gilbert-'.
 # Possible Improvements / Extensions
 - use of [redux](https://redux.js.org/) / [xstate](https://xstate.js.org/)
     - Necessary when the scale of the app grows significantly bigger.